na-na-hi/renget/archive/chrprompt2.md

 Q1: Have you made any friends at the guild?
 Any enemies?
 Q2: What moves have you sketched?
 Can you sketch more than four?
 Q3: Draw me like on of your Kalosian girls \*poses\*
+Q4: Did you ever watch any Bob Ross episodes as a human?

 ###Elm
 Q1: We've seen you eat the dreams of a few guildmons, with dire consequences.
 Have you kicked the habit completely?
 Or do you still indulge in a bit dream eating from time-to-time?
 Q2: Evrr think youre gonna beat your weakness to normal types, or as I like to call them, *normies*?
+Q3: Can you remove your skull "mask", or is that actually a part of your body?

 ###Error
 Q1: Have you found any hobbies in the Pokemon world?
 Made any friends?
 >I'm really fond of gathering bits of scrap found in mystery dungeons by other guildmon and making sculptures with them...
 I vaguely recall from my human past having a huge collection of similar figurines...
 They were called...
 Gumplot?
 Gunplay?
 I..
 The name doesn't matter.
 I just like building them. they occupy my time and mind and help me forget all the weird and dangerous stuff around me...
 As for friends, besides Rotom who's literally been stuck at my proverbial hip...
 Or brain, in this case, with me.
 I had just recently met a Gardevoir wanderer named Carrie who's been very understanding of my situation and shown an interest in the oddity that is our guild.
 Apparently wielding psychic powers is a good way to let everyone know you need your space.
 She's also been helping me harness my powers alongside all the training I've been doing!
 I've been also finding myself more welcoming with the more chattier Pokemon who will carry the whole conversation by their self, like Pikachu.
 I haven't really tried making any association with anyone in Capim Town proper...
 Maybe I should try to...